 Both platforms cover enterprise treasury flows.
 Crossmint adds smart contract wallet infrastructure and onramps to the same API, which means you are not managing separate integrations for wallet provisioning, payment orchestration, and treasury offramp.

-Crossmint's 100,000+ cash agent locations, mobile money rails, and 100+ country coverage are built for high-volume cross-border use cases.
+Crossmint's 100,000+ cash agent locations, mobile money rails, and 160+ country coverage are built for high-volume cross-border use cases.
 BVNK's 130+ country coverage with ACH/SEPA/Swift is strong for bank-to-bank corridors, but Crossmint reaches further into markets where cash and mobile money dominate.

 BVNK is primarily a stablecoin payment orchestration platform focused on enterprise send, receive, convert, and store flows, built on Ethereum, Polygon, and traditional payment rails.
 Crossmint is a full-stack stablecoin platform that adds smart contract wallet infrastructure, onramps, and support for 50+ blockchains to the same stablecoin payment capabilities.
 For teams that need a wallet layer alongside stablecoin payments, Crossmint covers both.

 BVNK launched an Embedded Wallets product in 2025, but the architectural details are not publicly specified on its product pages.
-Crossmint's wallet infrastructure is explicitly built on smart contracts: ERC-4337 and ERC-7579 on EVM chains, Program Derived Addresses on Solana, and Soroban on Stellar.
+Crossmint's wallet infrastructure are built on smart contracts: ERC-4337 and ERC-7579 on EVM chains, Program Derived Addresses on Solana, and Soroban on Stellar.
 Smart contract wallets give you a flexible, upgradeable foundation: you can rotate or upgrade signing infrastructure without migrating assets, so your wallet layer can evolve as your security requirements change.